Nicoretti/libslack/README.rst

 libslack is a lightweight python wrapper around the `Slack-Web-Api <https://api.slack.com/web>`_.
 As part of libslack a small tool called scmd.py which provides a command line interface for the slack api.

-It is released under a free software license, see LICENSE for more details.

 Links
 -----
 * `Project on Github <https://github.com/Nicoretti/libslack>`_